 What better an opportunity to engage with our own veterans community.
 There are currently nearly 22 million American combat vets, 2.5 million from the current engagements in the Middle East alone.
 Profile has created a one-of-a-kind collaboration with the Writers Guild Initiative, the professional trade organization of screenwriters and playwrights, to bring award-winning writers from across the country to Portland.
 Here they will work with local veterans and their families, mentoring them in a writing practice designed to help them reflect upon and share their experiences through the written word.
 We've also partnered with the American Legion Post 134 in NE Portland, various Veterans Resource Centers at colleges in the area, and the Wounded Warrior Project's regional base in Seattle to identify local participants in these workshops.

-The group will gather in February for two days of intensive writing workshops.
-They’ll also see our production of Elliot, A Soldier’s Fugue.
-Throughout the year, we’ll continue to meet one Saturday afternoon a month to create community, share work and continue our practice.
-Finally, in November, selections of their writing will be presented with professional actors and director on Profile’s stage alongside our repertory productions of Water By The Spoonful and The Happiest Song Plays Last.
+The group gathered in February for two days of intensive writing workshops.
+They also saw our production of Elliot, A Soldier's Fugue.
+Throughout the year, we continued to meet one Saturday afternoon a month to create community, share work and continue our practice.
+Finally, in November, selections of their writing were presented with professional actors and director on Profile's stage alongside our repertory productions of Water By The Spoonful and The Happiest Song Plays Last.

 Our goal is manifold: To use the theater as a site of community-formation.
 To think of the theater, not just as an institution that can start conversations, but as a place the community goes to have those conversations.
 But also, to provide a place where various communities can see their own lives reflected back to them on the stage, so that we might know ourselves and each other as necessary parts of this great American tapestry.